mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 formidable when enraged; a common occurrence when farmhands are emptying the troughs used to feed them.
 In the wild they are usually docile enough although if they feel threatened, will attack using their teeth to bite any who come near.
-Aiding in this attack are the forward- facing spikes on each shoulder that can be used to pin enemies in place.
+Aiding in this attack are the forward-facing spikes on each shoulder that can be used to pin enemies in place.
 The marks of previous battles can be seen in the rocks and trees surrounding their dens.
 Another evolutionary advantage is their speed and the hasumbuk' have long, powerful legs that can outrun many other